ZETAlytics/community/zetalytics-api/py/README.md

 # zetalytics-api

 A straightforward python library for the Zetalytics Zonecruncher API.
-For a list of all endpoints and query parameters, refer to the [API documentation](https://zonecruncher.com/api-v1-docs/).
+For a list of all endpoints and query parameters, refer to the [API documentation](https://zonecruncher.com/api-v2-docs/).

 Use of the Zetalytics API and zetalytics-api client requires a user token.
 You can request one [here](https://zetalytics.com/feb20/hands-on.html).

+If you qualify for premium API access, inquire via our website chat at zetalytics.com for the endpoint.

 ## Installation